 The Company extends credit to clients based upon management's assessment of their creditworthiness on an unsecured basis.
 The Company provides an allowance for uncollectible accounts based on historical experience and management evaluation of trend analysis.
 The Company includes any balances that are determined to be uncollectible in its allowance for doubtful accounts.
-For the year ended December 31, 2022 and 2023 the Company did not provide allowances for uncollectible accounts.
+For the year ended December 31, 2022, the company has provided \$222 as allowance for doubtful debts and for year ended December 31, 2021 the Company did not provide allowances for uncollectible accounts.
 Based on the information available, management believes the Company's accounts receivable are collectible.